takashiyoshida/TFSConverter/README.md

 thing.

-You may want to modify this program, as I've made a two assumptions about our repository.
+You may want to modify this program, as I've made a two assumptions about my TFS setup at work.

-* We moved from Starteam to TFS, so I have code that extracts the true commit data from the commit log.
+* We moved from Starteam to TFS, so I have code that extracts the true commit date from the commit log created when we transitioned.
 If the extraction fails, it just uses the TFS commit date.

 * I'm using avatars downstream with gource, so I munge user names to suit my needs.
 Specifically, I nix the domain name, and I have a dictionary to canonicalize some names that changed in the Starteam to TFS transition.
 As above, if the munging fails, it will just use the name in the TFS commit.